Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

     The inputs regarding the room dimensions, source and receiver positions along with other are to be inserted for the specific room in question.
 - Initialization and creation of mesh
 - Calculation loop:
-    The for loop would loop over the time to calculate the energy density at each position in the mesh grid and at each time step.
+    The for loop would loop over the frequencies and the time to calculate the energy density at each tetrahedron and at each time step.
 - Results and Post-processing
-    Results of SPL and other are included in this section together with graphs for the analysis.
+    Results are included in this section together with graphs for the analysis.

 ## References
 - R. P. Muñoz, "Numerical modeling for urban sound propagation: developments in wave-based and energy based methods," PhD Thesis, Technische Universiteit Eindhoven, 2019.